U.S. labor revival in doubt as Delta raises worries about 'back to school'

 Now, renewed uncertainty around school attendance risks curtailing that momentum.

 As school districts prepare for reopening, protections vary widely.
-California and six other states require all children to wear masks in schools, as do many large cities, including Boston and Chicago, according to data compiled by tracking website Burbio.
-In Texas and seven other states accounting for 25% of school-age children, schools are not allowed to require masks. read more
+California is among eight states that require all or nearly all children to wear masks in schools, as do many large cities, including Boston and Chicago, according to data compiled by tracking website Burbio.
+In Texas and seven other states accounting for 25% of school-age children, schools are not allowed to require masks.

 “That is absolutely a concern as we move into this coming school year that we have this more contagious variant, and this is a group of individuals who won’t be eligible for vaccination yet,” said Dr. Sean O’Leary, a pediatric infectious disease specialist at the University of Colorado, Anschutz Medical Campus and vice chair of the American Academy of Pediatrics’ Committee on Infectious Diseases.